Sex doll: New materials and technologies

 Silicone dolls were at first made from tin-cure silicone but platinum technology has better longevity, less prone to tears and compression marks.
 For this reason, the "RealDoll" manufacturer reported switching from the tin to the platinum material in June 2009 and all other manufacturers have followed suit.

 Since 2012 or so, a thermoplastic elastomer alternative known as TPE has come into common use particularly by Chinese manufacturers which have enabled realistic dolls to be made which are cheaper than those composed of the high quality expensive platinum cure silicone.

-CybOrgasMatrix dolls used an elastic gel, which they claimed to be superior to silicone in elasticity, shape memory, and durability.
+Matrix dolls used an elastic gel, which they claimed to be superior to silicone in elasticity, shape memory, and durability.
 Both this company and the company "First Androids" once offered pelvic thruster motor, audio capability, and heated orifices, though these options are no longer available.
 Several modern doll manufacturers now offer the last option on their silicone dolls, with the addition of an internal heating system.

-Foam dolls have now become available from EX Doll and SeeDree dolls, in hope of making Sex Dolls a lighter weight.
+Foam dolls have now become available from sEX Doll and SeeDree dolls, in hope of making Sex Dolls a lighter weight.
 Cloud Climax reports that they can be as low as 9 kg, whilst being a life-sized doll and that the heads are silicone for realism.